Dr. Claus Jungeblut: Polio Pioneer; Ascorbate Advocate

 15. Klenner FR.
 The treatment of poliomyelitis and other virus diseases with vitamin C. Southern Medicine and Surgery, July, 1949, p 209.

 Of Dr. Jungeblut’s many research reports, 22 were published in the Journal of Experimental Medicine.
-They are archived and available for free online access at http://www.jem.org/contents-by-date.0.shtml Key papers regarding ascorbate include:
+At least 19 of these are archived and available for free online access at http://jem.rupress.org/search/Claus%252BW.%252BJungeblut Key papers regarding ascorbate include:

 Jungeblut CW.
 Inactivation of poliomyelitis virus in vitro by crystalline vitamin C (ascorbic acid).
 J Exper Med, 1935.
 October; 62:517-521